 Florida Tech is in compliance with both the Student Right to Know Act of 1990 and the Campus Awareness and Campus Security Act of 1990.

-Data in compliance with the Student Right to Know Act can be found online in the university’s Student Handbook.
-The Office of Campus Security keeps statistics on compliance with the Campus Awareness and Campus Security Act.
-These statistics can be found on the university website and are published and distributed to the university community on an annual basis.
+The Office of Security and Safety keeps statistics on compliance with the Campus Awareness and Campus Security Act.
+These statistics are updated annually and can be found at www.fit.edu/security/crime_stats.php.
 They are also available on request to other interested parties.